TechSon1c/support-bot/README.md

-# Discord-bot-productive
+# Discord-chatbot
-A working customizable discord bot, create questions as commands and type your own answers so you can share information between teams.
+A working customizable discord bot written in node.js, create questions as commands and type your own answers so you can share information between teams.